savannahx/Recipie-rework/README.md

 5. Image of food
 6. Recipe description

-- The upload form uses real time validation which is custom written - no validation libraries were used on this one.
+- The upload form uses real time validation - it's custom written, no form validation libraries were used on this one - Make sure you try it!

 B) You can put a recipe in your "favorites" list by clicking the star icon on the recipe card